 This is a term-long activity by contract.
 Each credit hour is equivalent to 45 hours of work on an agreed learning project.
 Students should make arrangements with the instructor in their field of interest.
 A request for this project must be approved by the instructor, department chairman, and appropriate Instructional Dean.
-Prerequisite: instructor's permission.
+Prerequisite: Instructor permission.

-AUTB 268 Available:
+AUTB 268